fedosejev/react-essentials/README.md

 + <a href="http://linkedin.com/in/artemij">LinkedIn</a>
 + <a href="http://twitter.com/artemy">Twitter</a>
 + <a href="https://www.facebook.com/ReactEssentials/">Facebook</a>
-+ On Snapchat I share a lot about how to succeed as a web developer:
++ I answer your questions on Snapchat:

 <img src="artemij_snapchat.jpg" alt="Snapchat: artemij" width="300" />